-- Hydronephrosis describes swelling of the kidney with the inability of urine to drain from the kidney into the bladder.
+- Hydronephrosis describes swelling of the kidney resulting from the inability of urine to drain from the kidney into the bladder.

 - Hydroureter describes swelling of the ureter, the tube that connects the kidney to the bladder.

 - The obstruction may occur at any level in the urinary collecting system from the kidney to the ureter to the bladder to the urethra.

 - Depending on the level of the cause, hydronephrosis may be unilateral involving one kidney or bilateral involving both.

 - The increased pressure caused by hydronephrosis potentially can compromise kidney function if it is not relieved in a reasonable period of time.